ShadPS4

 shadPS4 is a free and open-source emulator for the PlayStation 4.
-It supports Windows, Linux and MacOS. shadPS4 can currently only emulate some games to varying degrees of support.
+It supports Windows, Linux and MacOS.
+As of November 2025, shadPS4 can emulate only certain games to varying degrees of support.

 Development

 Development of shadPS4 was started by George Moralis in October 2022.
 Moralis previously worked on the PS1 emulator PCSX and founded the PS2 emulator PCSX2, going by the user name "shadow".
 At the time, PS4 emulation had not advanced very far, with most existing emulators being only able to run 2D games reliably.
 On July 2, 2024, shadPS4 version 0.1.0 was released, being able to launch Sonic Mania, One Piece: Unlimited World Red and some other 3D games such as Resident Evil: Origins Collection and Persona 5.
 A major factor contributing to its support for more 3D games was the addition of a shader recompiler to its architecture.
 By July 31, it could run Red Dead Redemption at 25 frames per second, and it was able to launch Dark Souls.
 By December 7, 2024, version 0.4.1 was in development and allowed games based on Unity to run on Windows, which meant many new games were now supported.
 On December 25, the major version 0.5.0 was released including further improvements.
 On July 6, 2025, version 0.10.0 was released with major improvements in games such as The Last Guardian and Driveclub.
 Version 0.10.0 also included a new feature called readbacks, which emulates the PlayStation 4's shared memory functionality.
 The feature is experimental and disabled by default as it causes performance and accuracy issues, but it improves vertex explosions in Bloodborne and allows updated versions of Driveclub to play races with minor issues such as missing motion blur.
 In September 2025, support for Unreal Engine games was added, and made a big milestone by being able to successfully enter gameplay in the 2016 Ratchet & Clank, with only one patch needed to bypass a hang.
+Version 0.13.0 added shader caching, further improving performance.